ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \,.
 $$

-This makes it manifest that these functions organite into a [[simplicial set]].
+This makes it manifest that these functions organise into a [[simplicial set]].

 =--